Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Isengrim stepped into a spacious grotto where a single brazier burned.
 Its firelight glinted off of various weapons mounted on the walls, and threw eerie shadows on the skulls of great horned beasts that had similarly been turned into décor.
 Even the couches and tables were made of bone and skins.
 One wall was open to the back side of the waterfall, a shimmering curtain from this perspective.
 Simple murals in red and black pigment adorned the other walls, depicting trees, crescent moons, and stylised packs of Werelupes hunting large Petpets, accompanied by a scattering of massive pawprints.

 “Nice paintings,” Terra said.
-They really were fascinating, despite her situation.
-Clearly the Werelupes had a culture that she had been unaware of, and it made her curious to learn more.
+The Werelupes seemed to have their own culture, and it made her curious to learn more.
 She supposed she would probably have plenty of time to do so.

-The Werelupe King grinned.
+The Werelupe King gave her another confused glance.
 “I made them myself,” he said.
 “This is my grotto.
 But my family can stay here, too.”
 Apparently, however, this did not apply to “weakling” brothers.
-Still carrying his owner with one arm, he bent down and began shuffling through a pile of furs, setting some aside.
-With a grunt of satisfaction, he moved to the new pile and began shaping it into a nest.
+Still carrying his owner with one arm, he bent down and shuffled through a pile of furs, setting some aside.
+With a grunt of satisfaction, he moved to the new pile and began shaping it into a round bed.

 Once it was finished to his liking, he set Terra in it and gave her another fur and her waterskin.
 “Let’s do something about that stomachache,” he said.
 He opened a wooden chest that sat against the wall and rummaged through it, pulling out a phial that he examined and nodded.
 “Take a few drops of this,” he said, handing her the phial.